Saturday Vigil 5:00 pm (Fellowship Hall)

 Click on the Communications tab.

-Click the link below to view a copy of the Spring edition of the Joyful Noise Newsletter!
+Click the link below to view a copy of the Summer edition of the Joyful Noise Newsletter!

 Click the link below to read the newest edition of Faith In West Virginia from the Diocese of Wheeling-Charleston.